Sample data from the posterior (or prior) distribution.

 See also

-This function overlaps with blavPredict()
+This function overlaps with blavPredict().
+The

-function is more focused on generating pieces of
+blavPredict() function is more focused on generating pieces of

 data conditioned on other pieces of observed data (i.e., latent